 Review the full curriculum below.

-The MS in Environmental Policy consists of 30 credit hours, including two credits of seminar courses and at least six credits of research.
-The degree can be completed in 12-18 months.
-As part of their studies, students must choose a theme that will guide their coursework.
-Suggested themes include the environment and society, corporate social responsibility philosophy and theory, and policies for an energy transition.
+The MS in Environmental Policy consists of 30 credit hours, including two credits of seminar courses and at least six credits of thesis research or 4 credits of project work.
+The project-oriented degree can be completed in 12-18 months with thesis options taking up to 24 months.

 The degree is structured as follows: